post-kerbin-mining-corporation/build-deploy/README.md

 First, copy `.travis.yml` and `.mod_data.yml` to the root of your repository (remove the `.example`).
 Next, set up your mod data by configuring these files.

 ### `.mod_data.yml`
 This file stores mod-specific information about deployment.
+Here you specify your dependencies for packaging and your deploy targets

 ```
 # Example annotated build data file